AdobeDocs/creative-cloud-enterprise-learn.en/help/dva/overview-dva.md

 ![Creative Cloud Hero Image](../assets/CCEbanner-DVA.png)

 Bring your ideas to life with Adobe software and apps for video editing, motion graphics, visual effects, animation, and more.

-## Click to view an Adobe video tutorial
+Select an image to view a tutorial.

 <table>
 <tr>